 endOfFile

 Pascal case is a variation of camel case, where the initial letter is capitalized.
-Use this for class and method names in Unity development.
-Public fields can be pascal case as well.
+Use this for class, public fields and method names in Unity development.
 For example:

 ExamplePlayerController